CorrelAidxNL/CorrelAidxNL.github.io/README.md

    If we didn't do this, and just used 'serve', we end up with references to localhost appearing on the website and some broken links.
    The '-d ../docs' part of the command sets the build destination to the _docs_ folder.
    GitHub pages only supports deployment from either the root or docs folder for some reason.
+4. Manually correct the pagination links for the blog posts (see _General Tips_ for details) and possibly also project posts in the future.
-4. Push the changes to origin and merge to master branch.
+5. Push the changes to origin and merge to master branch.
-5. Check that your changes are visible in the live website.
+6. Check that your changes are visible in the live website.

 The most common change you are going to make is adding a new post to the website.
 Here we assume this is a regular blog post, but for other content the process is similar.